tamslo/wikipedia-wikidata-parser/README.md

 A parser that converts text in Wikipedia to statements in Wikidata.

 ## Installation
 Download and extract Stanford CoreNLP from https://stanfordnlp.github.io/CoreNLP/#download.

-Install dependencies `pip install -r requirements.txt` and spacy assets `python -m spacy download en`.
+Install dependencies `pip install -r requirements.txt`.

 ## Execution
-Go to the Stanford CoreNLP directory and run `java -mx5g -cp "*" edu.stanford.nlp.pipeline.StanfordCoreNLPServer -timeout 10000`, increase the timeout if needed.

-Run `python app.py`.
+Run `python app.py [CORE_NLP_DIR]`, where `CORE_NLP_DIR` is the installation dir of CoreNLP.

 ## Documentation

 ### Algorithm (WIP)
-1. Lemmatization of article and properties
-2. Match lemmas, extract regarding sentence
-3. Syntactically parse sentence
+1. Generate semgrex patterns for each property and label/alias
+2. Apply patterns on article text sentence-wise
+3. Validate extracted information and reject invalid candidates
-4. Build statements from that
+4. Build statements from valid candidates

 ### Tools
 To access a Wikipedia article, we use the Wikipedia Python package with the addition that it returns the page properties, including the identifer of the related Wikidata item ([see Sören's pull request](https://github.com/goldsmith/Wikipedia/pull/147)).